The Insufficient Kitchen

 If your zucchini are organic, you don’t need to peel them.
 The choice is yours.
 Otherwise, you should.
 I did for this recipe.

 I used a grill pan to cook the zucchini.
-A frying pan or broiler will also work.
+You can also broil the zucchini.
 If using a broiler, place the oven rack about four inches/10 cm below the heating element.
+Line the baking pan with foil or a baking liner if you wish.
 Pour about two tablespoons olive oil on a heavy baking sheet.
 Heat to high.

-For a frying or grill pan, use just enough olive oil to film the pan.
+For frying or grilling, use just enough olive oil to film the pan.
 Heat it to medium high.

 Arrange as many zucchini slices as fit without crowding.
-Sprinkle the Chaat Masala/salt over with your fingers.
-Cook about five minutes a side, turning the vegetables over with tongs or a fork.
+Sprinkle the Chaat Masala/salt over zucchini with your clean fingers.
+Cook about zucchini five minutes a side, turning the vegetables over with tongs or a fork.
+If you are broiling the zucchini, carefully remove the baking tray from the oven to turn the vegetables.
+Return tray to oven and broil 3-6 minutes, until vegetables are browned to your liking.

-Transfer the cooked zucchini to a plate or platter.
+Transfer the cooked zucchini to the plate or platter.
+Continue cooking if necessary.

 Chaat Masala is available at Indian markets or may be purchased online.
-Mine came from Kalyustan’s, who have no idea I’m talking about them.
+Also see Roopa Gulati’s India: The World Vegetarian for a recipe.

 The Insufficient Kitchen © 2015